10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Liquidity and Capital Resources

-In January 2017, the Company completed the offering of $2.4 million principal amount of promissory notes (the “Notes”) convertible to Common Stock at $0.50 per share and warrants (the “Warrants”) to purchase up to 2.4 million shares of the Company’s Common Stock at an exercise price of $1.00 per share, subject to adjustment.
-In 2018, $400,000 principal amount of Notes was converted into 800,000 shares of the Company’s Common Stock, in January 2019 another Note in the principal amount of $50,000 was converted into 100,000 shares of the Company’s Common Stock, and in August 2019 another Note in the principal amount of $50,000 was converted into 100,000 shares of the Company’s Common Stock, leaving principal amounts of Notes of $1.9 million outstanding as of December 31, 2019.
+In January 2017, the Company completed the offering of $2.4 million principal amount of subordinated promissory notes (the “Notes”) convertible into common stock at $0.50 per share and warrants to purchase up to 2.4 million shares of the Company’s Common Stock at an exercise price of $1.00 per share, subject to adjustment.
+In 2018, $400,000 principal amount of Notes was converted into 800,000 shares of the Company’s Common Stock, in January 2019 another Note in the principal amount of $50,000 was converted into 100,000 shares of the Company’s Common Stock, and in August 2019 another Note in the principal amount of $50,000 was converted into 100,000 shares of Common Stock, leaving principal amounts of Notes of $1.9 million outstanding as of December 31, 2019.
 Holders of Notes in the principal amount of $775,000 extended their maturity date to January 31, 2023.
-In February 2020, $1,275,000 principal amount of the Notes were repaid in conjunction with a new financing leaving a principal balance of $625,000 of subordinated convertible notes outstanding due January 31, 2023.
-In April 2023, the holder of $50,000 principal amount of the subordinated convertible notes were repaid by the Company leaving $575,000 outstanding.
-These Notes bear interest at 10% per annum, including the Notes which have not been extended, paid quarterly and are convertible to Common Stock any time prior to maturity at the option of the holder at $0.50 per share.
-The remaining Warrants to purchase 725,000 shares were re-priced to $.30 per share as a result of the adjustment required in the Warrants.
+In February 2020, $1.275 million principal amount of the Notes was repaid in conjunction with a new financing leaving a principal balance of $625,000 of Notes outstanding due January 31, 2023.
+In April 2023, a Note in the principal amount of $50,000 was repaid by the Company, with the approval of senior lender, leaving $575,000 outstanding.
+These Notes bear interest at 10% per annum, including the Notes which have not been extended, paid quarterly and are convertible to Common Stock any time prior to maturity at the option of the holder at $0.30 per share.

-On February 7, 2020, the Company entered into the Agreement with Corbel, pursuant to which the Company issued to Corbel the Senior Note in the initial principal amount of $8.0 million.
-The Company used the net proceeds of the Agreement as follows: (i) $4.2 million was used to repay the Company’s then-existing bank debt which were in the original amount of $6.1 million; (ii) $1,275,000 was used to repay the portion of the Company’s existing subordinated convertible debt the maturity date of which most had not previously been extended; (iii) debt issuance costs; and (iv) the remaining net proceeds were used for working capital and other general corporate purposes, including development of new Company-owned Craft Pizza & Pub locations.
+In February 2020, the Company entered into the Agreement with Corbel, pursuant to which the Company issued to Corbel the Senior Note in the initial principal amount of $8.0 million.
+The Company used the net proceeds of the Agreement as follows: (i) $4.2 million to repay the Company’s then-existing bank debt which were in the original amount of $6.1 million; (ii) $1.275 million to repay the portion of the Company’s existing subordinated convertible debt the maturity date of which most had not previously been extended; (iii) to pay debt issuance costs; and (iv) for working capital and other general corporate purposes, including development of new Company-owned Craft Pizza & Pub locations.

-The Senior Note bears cash interest of LIBOR, as defined in the Agreement, plus 7.75%.
+The Senior Note bears cash interest of SOFR, as defined in the Agreement, plus 7.75%.
 In addition, the Senior Note requires PIK Interest of 3% per annum, which is added to the principal amount of the Senior Note.
 Interest is payable in arrears on the last calendar day of each month.
 The Senior Note matures on February 7, 2025.
-The Senior Note, as amended, requires principal payments of $33,333 in February 2023 and beginning in March 2023 principal payments of $83,333 per month continuing until maturity.
-At the end of the third quarter 2022, the Company entered into an amendment to the Agreement changing the required payments of principal beginning in March 2023 from $33,333 per month to $83,333 per month in exchange for lowering the financial covenants and eliminating the excess cash flow requirement.
-In July 2023, the Company made non-required principal payments of approximately $579,000.
-In addition, SOFR replaced LIBOR.
+The Senior Note, as amended currently, requires principal payments of $83,333 per month and continuing until maturity.
+In July 2023, the Company voluntarily prepaid principal of approximately $579,000.

 18